DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |TypingStrikeOn| replace:: Turn on strike-through typing.
 .. |TypingUnderlineOff| replace:: Turn off underlined typing.
 .. |TypingUnderlineOn| replace:: Turn on underlined typing.
-.. |UserManualHTML| replace:: Go to the HTML version of the `User Interface manual`_.
+.. |UserManualHTML| replace:: View the HTML version of the `User Interface manual`_.
-.. |UserManualText| replace:: Go to the plain text version of the `User Interface manual`_.
+.. |UserManualText| replace:: View the plain text version of the `User Interface manual`_.
 .. |VoiceCommand| replace:: Initiate an Android voice command.
-.. |VoiceOverHTML| replace:: Go to the HTML version of the `VoiceOver guide`_.
+.. |VoiceOverHTML| replace:: View the HTML version of the `VoiceOver guide`_.
-.. |VoiceOverText| replace:: Go to the plain text version of the `VoiceOver guide`_.
+.. |VoiceOverText| replace:: View the plain text version of the `VoiceOver guide`_.
 .. |VolumeDown| replace:: The Android Volume Down key (applies to the current audio stream).
 .. |VolumeUp| replace:: The Android Volume Up key (applies to the current audio stream).
-.. |WarrantyHTML| replace:: Go to the HTML version of the `Limited Warranty and Return Policy`_.
+.. |WarrantyHTML| replace:: View the HTML version of the `Limited Warranty and Return Policy`_.
-.. |WarrantyText| replace:: Go to the plain text version of the `Limited Warranty and Return Policy`_.
+.. |WarrantyText| replace:: View the plain text version of the `Limited Warranty and Return Policy`_.
 .. |WifiSettings| replace:: Go to the Wi-Fi Settings screen.
 .. |WordWrapOff| replace:: Turn off `word wrap mode`_.
 .. |WordWrapOn| replace:: Turn on `word wrap mode`_.